VijithaSirra/Dog_Breed_Prediction/README.md

 I just created a model in Google Colab to classify the 10 dog breeds

-- beagle,
+- Beagle,
-- chihuahua,
+- Chihuahua,
-- doberman,
+- Doberman,
-- french_bulldog,
+- French Bulldog,
-- golden_retriever,
+- Golden_Retriever,
-- malamute,
+- Malamute,
-- pug,
+- Pug,
-- saint_bernard,
+- Saint Bernard,
-- scottish_deerhound and
+- Scottish Deerhound and
-- tibetan_mastiff
+- Tibetan Mastiff

 I got only few images After extracting these breeds from the Data Set.
 Then I Augumented existed images to 7K+ by Increasing Brighness, Change in angle, Cropping, and Flipping .